node-base/base/README.md

 * [base-option](https://www.npmjs.com/package/base-option): Adds a few options methods to base, like `option`, `enable` and `disable`.
 See the readme… [more](https://github.com/node-base/base-option) | [homepage](https://github.com/node-base/base-option "Adds a few options methods to base, like `option`, `enable` and `disable`.
 See the readme for the full API.")
 * [base-pipeline](https://www.npmjs.com/package/base-pipeline): base-methods plugin that adds pipeline and plugin methods for dynamically composing streaming plugin pipelines. | [homepage](https://github.com/node-base/base-pipeline "base-methods plugin that adds pipeline and plugin methods for dynamically composing streaming plugin pipelines.")
 * [base-pkg](https://www.npmjs.com/package/base-pkg): Plugin for adding a `pkg` method that exposes pkg-store to your base application. | [homepage](https://github.com/node-base/base-pkg "Plugin for adding a `pkg` method that exposes pkg-store to your base application.")
-* [base-plugins](https://www.npmjs.com/package/base-plugins): Upgrade's plugin support in base applications to allow plugins to be called any time after… [more](https://github.com/node-base/base-plugins) | [homepage](https://github.com/node-base/base-plugins "Upgrade's plugin support in base applications to allow plugins to be called any time after init.")
+* [base-plugins](https://www.npmjs.com/package/base-plugins): Adds 'smart plugin' support to your base application. | [homepage](https://github.com/node-base/base-plugins "Adds 'smart plugin' support to your base application.")
 * [base-questions](https://www.npmjs.com/package/base-questions): Plugin for base-methods that adds methods for prompting the user and storing the answers on… [more](https://github.com/node-base/base-questions) | [homepage](https://github.com/node-base/base-questions "Plugin for base-methods that adds methods for prompting the user and storing the answers on a project-by-project basis.")
 * [base-store](https://www.npmjs.com/package/base-store): Plugin for getting and persisting config values with your base-methods application.
 Adds a 'store' object… [more](https://github.com/node-base/base-store) | [homepage](https://github.com/node-base/base-store "Plugin for getting and persisting config values with your base-methods application.
 Adds a 'store' object that exposes all of the methods from the data-store library.
 Also now supports sub-stores!")
 * [base-task](https://www.npmjs.com/package/base-task): base plugin that provides a very thin wrapper around [https://github.com/doowb/composer](https://github.com/doowb/composer) for adding task methods to… [more](https://github.com/node-base/base-task) | [homepage](https://github.com/node-base/base-task "base plugin that provides a very thin wrapper around <https://github.com/doowb/composer> for adding task methods to your application.")